 Load Times and Performance

-One very important aspect to consider when choosing a web host is performance.
-Slow load times can negatively affect conversion rates, user experience, and search engine rankings.
+One very important aspect to consider when choosing a web host is performance, as slow load times can negatively affect conversion rates, user experience and search engine rankings.

 Flywheel Load Time Test Results